serverless/serverless-openwhisk/README.md

  </project>
 ```

-In the `serverless.yaml` file (see below), the `handler` property is the uberjar produced by calling `mvn clean package`.
-To specify the name of the class containing the `main` function, add an `annotation` called `main_class` (this should be the fully qualified class name).
-If you do not provide this `annotation`, it will look for a class in the default package called `Main`.
+In the `serverless.yaml` file (see below), the `handler` property is the uberjar produced by calling `mvn clean package`, a colon, and then the fully qualified class name of the class with the main function.
+If you do not provide a class name after the jar, it will look for a class in the default package called `Main`.

 ```yaml
 service: my-java-service